shikhasy17/coffee-store-expansion-location-intelligence/README.md

 WHERE rank <= 3

--- Q.7
--- Customer Segmentation by City
--- How many unique customers are there in each city who have purchased coffee products?
+-- Q.7 How many unique customers are there in each city who have purchased coffee products?

 SELECT * FROM products;